Two-particle self-consistent approach for broken symmetry phases: The model

-where $t$ is the electronic hopping amplitude between nearest-neighbors and $U$ is the local Coulomb repulsion.
-In the case of the AF phase, the system loses the full translational symmetry of the original cubic lattice and it is useful to introduce the sub-lattice index $a = A,B$ for specifying whether the fermionic field $c^\dagger_{ia\sigma}$ is evaluated at one site belonging to the sub-lattice A or B. \\ {\sl \bfseries The TPSC ansatz--} The starting point of TPSC consists in assuming an approximate form of the electron self-energy.
-In particular, we assume the following ansatz for the self-energy:
+where $t$ is the electronic hopping amplitude between nearest-neighbours and $U$ is the local Coulomb repulsion.
+In the case of the AF phase, the system loses the full translational symmetry of the original cubic lattice and it is useful to introduce the sub-lattice index $a = A,B$ for specifying whether the fermionic field $c^\dagger_{ia\sigma}$ is evaluated at one site belonging to the sub-lattice A or B. Therefore, it is useful to introduce the generalised multi-flavor indices $\alpha$, which for example coincide with $\alpha = (a,\sigma)$ containing both sub-lattice ($a$) and spin ($\sigma$) indices in the AF or to spin indices in the FM case.
+Then, we can rewrite the Hubbard Hamiltonian in the following form: